by Larry Oakley

 Once the killing process begins in the woods there is no intervention.
 Not god, not fate, not even humans can intervene and help the deer or the coyotes for that matter.
 Hunger and fear will decide who will tire first.
 More often than not, the coyotes tire and the deer just walks away.

-It’s an extraordinary sequence of photos showing the truth about life and death in the woods.
+It’s an extraordinary sequence of photos, not only showing coyote eating deer, but showing the truth about life and death in the woods.
 It should be a revelation on tolerance for hunters and non-hunters alike.